-The Board of Supervisors of the Louisiana Community and Technical College System (the LCTCS Board), an agency of the state, is leasing the unimproved land on which the campus will be constructed to the Corporation pursuant to a Ground Lease to construct the Facilities in accordance with the plans and specifications approved by an Advisory Committee of the Corporation, as set forth in the Ground Lease.
-Upon completion of construction, the Corporation will sublease the Facilities back to the LCTCS Board pursuant to an Agreement to Lease with Option to Purchase (the Facilities Lease) dated November 1, 2008.
-The source of repayment of the bonds will be payments of the base rental received by the Corporation from LCTCS Board pursuant to the Facilities Lease.
+The Board of Supervisors of the Louisiana Community and Technical College System (the LCTCS Board), an agency of the state, is leasing the unimproved land on which the campus was constructed to the Corporation pursuant to a Ground Lease.
+The Corporation subleases the Facilities back to the LCTCS Board pursuant to an Agreement to Lease with Option to Purchase (the Facilities Lease) dated November 1, 2008.
+The source of repayment of the bonds will be payments of the base rental received by the Corporation from the LCTCS Board pursuant to the Facilities Lease.
 These payments of base rental will enable the Corporation to make its required payments to the Authority under the loan agreement; provided, however, the availability of the base rental payable by the LCTCS Board is subject to annual appropriation of funds to the LCTCS Board sufficient for such purpose by the Legislature.
 (See Note 6)